-I like to start at the Western Road end of Waterloo Street for a quick peek up Cross Street – the first on the left as you walk towards the sea – to peek at the mysterious Oliver’s Clock Shop, which is never open when I walk past but looks intriguing with its window full of antique time pieces.
+I like to start at the Western Road end of Waterloo Street for a quick peek up Cross Street – the first on the left as you walk towards the sea – to peek at the mysterious Oliver’s Clock Shop.
+It’s rarely open when I walk past, but looks intriguing with its window full of antique timepieces.

 Back on Waterloo Street, walk almost to the end, admiring all the whitewashed Regency houses as you stroll…

 …until you get to St Andrew’s, an Italian Renaissance-style church designed by Charles Barry, the architect of London’s Houses of Parliament.
 Rumour has it he’s buried in the crypt below.
 Fun facts: To see inside – it’s hiding an incredible painted ceiling – you have to get the key from The Southern Belle pub opposite.
 Waterloo Street is home to this lovely holiday apartment.

 Almost at the end turn right onto Brunswick Street East.
 This is one of my favourite Brighton backstreets, a hidden Brighton and Hove street in itself, filled with unique mews houses, a shop, a pub and a restaurant.

 There’s a quirky second-hand bike hire and repair shop called G Whizz Cycles, a secret juice bar called the You Juice Garage Cafe, a cute corner pub called the Bottom’s Rest, and one of my favourite cosy restaurants for special occasions, the Little Fish Market.